Perpetual Wood Since 1992

 The Woody Tennis Championships® is a celebration of what’s best about Tennis.

-Over the last three decades, our great sport of tennis, and The Woody, have seen significant changes -- none greater than the transition from wood to graphite racquets during the late 1970's and early 1980's.
-Throughout the approximately 10-year transition, wood racquets remained in regular use at all levels of play until Wilson finally ended production of the Jack Kramer Mid-Size Woody in 1983.
+Our great sport of tennis has seen significant changes, none greater than the transition from wood to graphite racquets during the late 1970's and early 1980's.
+Throughout the approximate 10-year transition, wood racquets remained in regular use at all levels of play until Wilson finally ended production of the Jack Kramer Mid-Size Woody in 1983.

-In those early amateur days of wood racquets, there was no greater dream than to play Davis Cup and wear those awesome blue/white/red sweats.
-We rooted for our heros like Stan Smith, Arthur Ashe, Bob Lutz.
-We watched with jealous admiration the absolute athletic mastery of the greats like John McEnroe and Bjorn Borg (our contemporaries).
+As kids there was no greater dream than to play Davis Cup and wear those awesome blue/white/red sweats.
+We rooted for our hero’s like Stan Smith, Arthur Ashe, Bob Lutz.
+We watched with jealous admiration our contemporaries, John McEnroe, Borg display their athletic mastery getting up very early Sunday mornings.
+We all have our favorite matches - LMK at our X site.

-The space age had come of age and the materials engineers looked upon sports as fresh territory.
-Companies like Wilson, Prince, and Head all began offering tennis racquets made from non-wood materials: aluminum, steel, fiberglass and graphite.
-Once they got graphite right: game, set and match.
-Wood just couldn't handle the same forces generated by the new materials (or the new athletes, but that's another story).
+The space age contributed new materials offering fresh territory for racquets.
+Companies like Dunlop integrated graphite into the best selling Fort, then Wilson, Prince, and Head all began offering tennis racquets made from non-wood materials including aluminum, steel, fiberglass.
+Once they got graphite right: (Prince Original Graphite OS or 6.0 & 6.1 Pro Staff’s… game over.
+Wood just couldn't handle the same forces generated by graphite (or s new set of athletes, but that's another story).

 Out with the old and into The Woody.
 The Woody Tennis Championships® held its first tournament in 1992 on one hard court in Orange County, California.
-Jim Settles and Granville Swope, both products of wood, and both growing up playing through the USTA SoCal Juniors tennis programs, are the tournament’s founders, directors, and competitors.
+Jim Settles and Granville Swope, both products of the wood era, and both growing up playing through the USTA SoCal Juniors tennis programs, the tournament’s founders, remain competitors (meaning 65).

 Jim and Gran in 1981 - Arizona State University Tennis Team

-It quickly became apparent that with both founders being competitors, The Woody needed a third voice or "vote" should any problems arise during the event.
-Steve Higginbotham, a sports photographer (and paramedic) joined the original team, forming The Woody Committee.
+One evening while on a camping trip in the Mojave desert, they penciled out the now 34 year old event.
+Being competitors it quickly became apparent The Woody needed a third voice should any problems arise during the event.
+Steve Higginbotham, a sports photographer with paramedic history joined the original team, forming The Woody Committee.

 Jim and Gran’s common tennis experience over the years reflects another time, another era; when Patriotism (America's best played and owned Davis Cup '78, '79, '81, 82 - 13 total wins as of 4/14/11, Sweden #2 at 7), Integrity (surrendering a point for bad line call in your favor), Honor (Pro vs. Amateur boycotts & paving the way for the ATP and the "Open" era), and of course, Guts (Arthur Ashe) were the norm.
 Today these values are the benchmarks for measuring your "Woodness," these values are the attributes of a "Man of Wood."
 These qualities are reflected in our players on and off the court.

 The Woody Tennis Championships® honors tennis' unique history by using wood racquets exclusively.
-Players pound white tennis balls, wear white shorts and shirts, enforce rules of conduct, and for the last 30+ years, enjoy the luxury of the grass courts.
-In 2021 The Woody relocated to the fabulous Mission Hills Tennis Club in Palm Desert.
+We have one case of white tennis balls used for semi’s and finals.
+Wear white shorts and shirts, enforce rules of conduct, and for the last 34 years, enjoy the luxury of the grass courts.
+In 2021 The Woody relocated to the fabulous Mission Hills Country Club in Rancho Mirage.

 The Woody roster is about 60 players deep after so many years.
 Today, a second generation of young players who never held a wood racquet are competing against seasoned veterans; all having made the transition from wood to graphite during their peak playing years.
 It is one of those intangibles that makes our sport so compelling, and what makes The Woody so unique.
 There were just a handful of pro players who successfully embraced and mastered both technologies (Mac on one side of that success story, Borg on the other).
 In 2010 The Woody crowned its youngest Woody champ, Spencer Hing at 18 years, while playing both with and against our oldest player (during the round robin segment of the draw), Jim Settles Sr., 83 years old (former Pepperdine tennis team and owner of multiple national tennis championships).
 Many of The Woody players remain teaching pros and tennis industry representatives, and all are tennis nuts.

 Early on, the funds generated by our players’ entry fees was meager, a few hundred dollars.
 So we began a raffle and auction.
-Industry professionals generously donated products such as a signed Andre Agassi Head Radical, which raised $650.
+Industry professionals generously donated products such as a signed product for auction.
+Last year The Woody began an “auction matching” program up to $4000.
+We are delighted and grateful to welcome Tennis Warehouse as our founding contributor.

 Thanks for visiting…